Wilhelm von Tegetthoff

 Wilhelm von Tegetthoff (23 December 1827 – 7 April 1871) was an Austrian admiral.
 He commanded the fleet of the North Sea during the Second Schleswig War of 1864, and the Austro-Prussian War of 1866.
 He is often considered by some Austrian historians to be one of the most adept naval officers of the 19th-century, due to his tactical inventiveness, sense of command, and inspirational leadership.

 Early life and career

-Tegetthoff was born in Marburg, Styria in the Austrian Empire (now Maribor, Slovenia), on 23 December 1827.
+Tegetthoff was born in Marburg, Duchy of Styria in the Austrian Empire (now Maribor, Slovenia), on 23 December 1827.
 He was the son of Karl von Tegetthoff, an Oberstleutnant in the Austrian Army.
 On his mother's side he was related to Johann Kaspar Freiherr von Seiller, mayor of Vienna from 1851 to 1861.
-Entering the Marinecollegium (naval academy) in Venice in 1840, Tegetthoff became a Seekadett on 23 July 1845 and witnessed the Venetian uprising in 1848/49.
+Entering the Austrian Naval Cadet School in Venice in 1840, Tegetthoff became a Seekadett on 23 July 1845 and witnessed the Venetian uprising in 1848/49.
 He received a commission upon his graduation on 16 April 1849 and took part in the blockade of Venice from May to August 1849.
 Tegetthoff was promoted to Fregattenleutnant on 16 June 1851 and Linienschiffsleutnant on 16 November 1852.